30 Carbohydrates MCQ for Competitive Exams

 D. Sucrose

 Sucrose is a non-reducing sugar because both anomeric carbons (C1 of glucose and C2 of fructose) are involved in the glycosidic bond, preventing the formation of free aldehyde or ketone group to reduce.
+This means that the reducing groups, which are aldehyde or ketone groups in monosaccharides, are not available for reduction reactions.

-29. Which of the following carbohydrates gives only glucose upon hydrolysis?
+Which of the following carbohydrates gives only glucose upon hydrolysis?

 A. Sucrose